Store cupboard essentials list

 Flavour boosters and oils

-- olive oil – (one for cooking with and one for dressings), coconut oil, canola or rapeseed oil
+- olive oil – (one for cooking with and one for dressings), coconut oil, canola or rapeseed oil Watch my video where I talk about the types of oils I use, how to store them and how I use them

 - black peppercorns

-- red chili pepper flakes
+- red chilli pepper flakes

 - dried oregano